lab-brussels-1/home/guides/study-tips/how-to-ask-questions.md

 We can always provide you with some help, for instance by organizing individual video calls or appointments with former students or teachers.
-Moreover, it is important to revisit the basic concepts that you struggle and ​practice, practice, practice u​ ntil you dream of Javascript functions.
+Moreover, it is important to revisit the basic concepts that you struggle and ​practice, practice, practice u​ntil you dream of Javascript functions.
 After that, you can try to revisit the more advanced concepts (for instance by re-watching the lecture on YouTube).

 If you feel reason 3 applies to you, it is crucial not to wait and hope things